poolshark-protocol/docs/site/content/introduction/range-pools.en.md

 # Range Pools
 <!-- Price Position with split buy/sell side -->
-`Range Pools` are similar to what users have come to expect from bidirectional liquidity.
+`Range Pools` are similar to what users have come to expect from AMMs while bounding liquidity between a price range.

-LPs can `range-bound` their liquidity, resulting in more liquidity being available near market price.

-In the case of a stable pair, this increases the trading fees accrued from such a position.
+LPs can provide their liquidity to a specific price range, resulting in a higher concentration of liquidity and less slippage for swappers in comparison to AMM without price bounds.
+This is due to being able to have more liquidity within a specific range by not providing to the `Full Range` of a constant product curve.

-The opportunity cost of price divergence for `range-bound liquidity` is greater compared to `full-range liquidity`, and such impermanent loss is intended to be mitigated with the use of [`Cover Pools`](cover-pools)
+The opportunity cost of providing liquidity to a constant function curve is commonly known as impermanent loss.
+Impermanent loss is intended to be hedged with the use of [`Cover Pools`](cover-pools)

 Range Pools here have one unique feature improving composability with other DeFi protocols: `Default Ranges`.

 ![Fungible Range Pool Positions](range-pool-erc20.png){: .center style="width:85%"}

-To put it simply, Range Pools contain many small constant function curves between each price point, commmonly referred to as a `Tick`.
+Range Pools contain many small constant function curves between each price point, commmonly referred to as a `Tick`.

 Each of the smaller price ranges will have reserves based on liquidity active within that `Tick`.